-The Advance Payment Model is designed for physician-based and rural providers who have come together voluntarily to give coordinated high quality care to the Medicare patients they serve.
-Through the Advance Payment ACO Model, selected participants will receive upfront and monthly payments, which they can use to make important investments in their care coordination infrastructure.
+The Advance Payment Model was designed for physician-based and rural providers who have come together voluntarily to give coordinated high quality care to the Medicare patients they serve.
+Through the Advance Payment ACO Model, selected participants received upfront and monthly payments, which they could use to make important investments in their care coordination infrastructure.

-In developing the Advance Payment ACO Model, CMS is responding to input from stakeholders received on the proposed rule for the Shared Savings Program, and comments received (PDF) on the initial Advance Payment Model announced in May 2011.
-Some providers have expressed a concern about their lack of ready access to the capital needed to invest in infrastructure and staff for care coordination.
-The Advance Payment ACO Model is meant to help smaller ACOs with less access to capital participate in the Shared Savings Program.
+In developing the Advance Payment ACO Model, CMS responded to input from stakeholders received on the proposed rule for the Shared Savings Program, and comments received (PDF) on the initial Advance Payment Model announced in May 2011.
+Some providers expressed a concern about their lack of ready access to the capital needed to invest in infrastructure and staff for care coordination.
+The Advance Payment ACO Model was meant to help smaller ACOs with less access to capital participate in the Shared Savings Program.

-Through the Advance Payment ACO Model, selected organizations will receive an advance on the shared savings they are expected to earn.
-Participating ACOs will receive three types of payments:
+Through the Advance Payment ACO Model, selected organizations received an advance on the shared savings they are expected to earn.
+Participating ACOs received three types of payments:

-- An upfront, fixed payment: Each ACO will receive a fixed payment.
+- An upfront, fixed payment: Each ACO received a fixed payment.

-- An upfront, variable payment: Each ACO will receive a payment based on the number of its historically-assigned beneficiaries.
+- An upfront, variable payment: Each ACO received a payment based on the number of its historically-assigned beneficiaries.

-- A monthly payment of varying amount depending on the size of the ACO: Each ACO will receive a monthly payment based on the number of its historically-assigned beneficiaries.
+- A monthly payment of varying amount depending on the size of the ACO: Each ACO received a monthly payment based on the number of its historically-assigned beneficiaries.

-Advance payments are structured in this manner to acknowledge that new ACOs will have both fixed and variable start-up costs.
+Advance payments were structured in this manner to acknowledge that new ACOs will have both fixed and variable start-up costs.

 - Fact Sheet: The Advance Payment Model (PDF) updated January 10, 2013